 Jo Routens was born in Grenoble in 1913.
 While still a fiercely competitive cyclist there, he met one Roger Hugonnier just after the War in late 1945.
 Hugonnier was himself an avid barnstormer known throughout the region for chasing huge prize money aboard Libéria motorcycles, a Grenoble brand lovingly remembered as “La grande marque des Alpes Françaises.”

 With his motorcycle racing years having passed, Hugonnier went looking for business opportunity and found it in motorless compatriot, Routens.
-Each sharing a similar passion for their art and craft, together they produced some of the most stunning tandem and single bicycles ever built.
+Each sharing a similar passion for their art and craft, together they produced some of the most stunning (and winning) tandem and single bicycles ever built.

 Elegant touches like wrap-around seat stays folded neatly together to form a forward point were found on better models, as were twin plate fork crowns that looked entirely distinct from more ordinary box crowns.
 These efforts not only exemplified a bicycle’s appearance but also added to its usability.

-Bicycles meant to be ridden by stronger riders received supplemental tangs reinforcing the joins between the down tube, seat tube and bottom bracket shell.
+Bicycles meant to be ridden by stronger riders received supplemental tangs reinforcing the joints between the down tube, seat tube and bottom bracket shell.
 Braking innovations included rear cable routing through the seat tube and inward-facing rear cantilever brakes believed to have made many a happy “randonneur sportif.”
 Rounding out the short list of Routens advances was the twin cable front derailleur, an imminently sleek design mimicked by followers for years.